 I recently read an article in the Washington Post that listed nine ways Millennials are changing the way we eat.
 As tired as we all might be hearing about Millennials-this and Millennials-that, the truth of the matter is that they are a significant demographic that A) can’t be ignored, and B) aren’t going away anytime soon.
+They are a demographic that is 75 million strong, and make up about a quarter of the population in the United States.
 That said, I read with interest about these nine ways this generation is affecting our food and thought about how some of these changes are affecting those of you out there who supply the Millennials—and all other generations—with tasty foodstuffs.
 Here’s what I came up with:

 What this means for suppliers: Be transparent about every single thing you do.
 This isn’t just about the labels on your product, or where you source your ingredients.
 It is also about being aware of the persona you’re exhibiting to CPG.
 The Internet is at our fingertips, and faster than you can imagine consumers can find all sorts of information on your company.
 If those consumers feel like you’re trying to hide who you are, don’t act surprised when they hide their wallets from your products.

 What Millennials want: Ease